aarneranta/chalmers-advanced-python/labs/lab3/peer-review.md

 - the web application runs
 - it displays the complete map of tram lines
 - it is possible to query the shortest path between any two points

-Optionally, the reviewing group may have to assess the bonus assignments:
-- whether the web application account for changes (Bonus 1)
+- the web application account for changes
-- whether it is possible to select departures by clicking on any stops (Bonus 2)
+- it is possible to access actual traffic information by clicking on any stop

-These points 3 (+ 2) points will be assessed during a live presentation (physical or online) conducted by the submitting group on their own machines (we do not expect you to run someone else's code).
+These five points points will be assessed during a live presentation (physical or online) conducted by the submitting group on their own machines (we do not expect you to run someone else's code).

 ## Report